giuliomela/parametric_evaluation_landscape_external_costs/README.md

 2. `script_plots.R` generates the plots relying on the results computed by `script_results.R`
 3. (Optional): The `plot_generator.qmd` can be rendered to obtain plots of the same size/resolution used in the paper

-Alternatively, it is possible to run
+Alternatively, it is possible to run the `run_all.R` file which runs all the scripts in the correct order.